gcalderone/JuliaForAstronomers/README.md

 ## Is Julia really fast?
-Try youself with the following code snippets calculating the sum of the square root fo the first 500000000 integer numbers:
+Try youself with the following code snippets calculating the sum of the square root of the first 500,000,000 integer numbers:

 ### C
+Type the following code in a file named `ex1.c`:
 ```C
 #include <stdio.h>
 #include <math.h>